This course is only available for students in the BA International Studies programme.

-This one term course consists of a twelve weeks lecture and a six weeks tutorial of 5 ects together on the political and social modernization of Russia during the twentieth century under tsarist autocracy, communist dictatorship and post-Soviet transition.
+This course describes and analyses the political and social modernization of Russia during the twentieth century under tsarist autocracy, communist dictatorship and post-Soviet transition.
 On the basis of a textbook the students will prepare and discuss the historical overview in the lecture (=70%), and working with an edited collection of documents the students will give individual presentations leading up to a written essay during the tutorial (=30%).
-Aim of this course is to involve students with the historical backgrounds of Russia, and to make them aware of the legacy of its turbulent past for the current-day Russians.
+The aim of this course is to involve students with the historical backgrounds of Russia, and to make them aware of the legacy of its turbulent past for the current-day Russians.

 The student has:

-- Acquired knowledge and understanding of history, its processes, structure, actors, factors and events and has familiarised him-/herself with the academic understanding of history and the history specific to the area, with an emphasis on the last two centuries.
+- Acquired knowledge and understanding of history, its processes, structure, actors, factors, and events, and has familiarised him- / herself with the academic understanding of history and the history specific to the chosen area, with an emphasis on the last two centuries.

 Furthermore, the student has acquired a basic understanding of the theories used in the field of History and those with specific relevance to the Area History.

 Finally the student has acquired basic research skills, which he/she has put into practice for the first time in the shape of a small individual research project.